WebOfTrustInfo/rwot6-santabarbara/draft-documents/permissionless-replicated-decentralised-storage-network.md

 agent.
 This is probably the case for mediated access to personally identifiable information.

-Howeever, there are other ways to provide mediated access.
+However, there are other ways to provide mediated access.
 For example, by making a copy of the data and then encrypting it with the public key of a consumer.
-Such an approach to providing access to data works if the consumer needs to access a large amount of data, i.e. almost all of the entity's historical data and then receive occassional updates.
+Such an approach to providing access to data works if the consumer needs to access a large amount of data, i.e. almost all of the entity's historical data and then receive occasional updates.

 Revoking access to an already shared data is a problem, however, once a consumer has access to the data, then they could have made a copy of